 In every one of these options there are opportunities to also ensure your fitout looks fantastic -whether your fitout is for a Veterinary or Medical Practice, Corporate office or Childcare Centre.
 We strongly recommend speaking to your design manager to ensure the outcome looks and performs well.

-Problem #2: Noise transfer between areas causing confidentially issues, embarrassment or annoyance.
+Problem #2: Noise transfer between areas causing confidentiality issues, embarrassment and annoyance.

 This is another problem a lot of businesses have.
 Noise in one area causes issues in other area.
 Some examples we have encountered include: